DhruvDarda/2026/_posts/2026-04-27-subject-invariant-eeg.md

 The core challenge with short, 2-second windows is capturing slow morphological trends in the EEG.
 While a 200-sample window (at 100 Hz) easily captures higher frequencies like Beta (13-30 Hz) or Alpha (8-12 Hz), it fundamentally limits the resolution of slow waves such as deep sleep Delta waves (~0.5–2 Hz).

-{% include figure.liquid path="assets/img/2026-04-01-Subject-Invariant-EEG/brainwaves.png" class="img-fluid h-50" caption="Figure 1: Visualization of different types of brainwaves, which are electrical pulses in the brain that communicate information, categorized by their frequency.
+{% include figure.liquid path="assets/img/2026-04-27-subject-invariant-eeg/brainwaves.png" class="img-fluid h-75" caption="Figure 0: Visualization of different types of brainwaves, which are electrical pulses in the brain that communicate information, categorized by their frequency.
 Each wave type is depicted with its characteristic pattern, and a timeline at the bottom provides a scale for one second." %}
-<d-cite key="neurips2025eeg"></d-cite>

 Typically, capturing these long-range temporal dependencies requires explicit sequential models like Recurrent Neural Networks (RNNs) or Attention mechanisms.